desmos-labs/introduction/readme.md

 ## Background

 In mid of 2017, after nearly 8 years of partnership in running a digital agency, Kwun and Terence would like to apply blockchain technology to change social networks which are monopolized by centralized powers who abuse users’ privacy to maximize their own benefits.
-They come up with an idea of a decentralized business network to encourage people to help other to succeed by referring suitable business and career opportunities with each other.
+They came up with an idea of a decentralized business network to encourage people to help other to succeed by referring suitable business and career opportunities with each other.
 They then cofounded Forbole Limited in Oct 2017 to pursue this goal.

 In late 2017, while searching for the suitable technology to build this decentralized business network, they stopped at Tendermint.
 They further discovered Cosmos project and were fascinated by its vision.
 They started to use Cosmos SDK, which was still in its early stage, to build a testnet.